Atharvaapande/MovieFinderReact/README.md

 npm run dev
 ```

-6. Open your browser and navigate to your local host[http://localhost:xyv]to view the application.
+6. Open your browser and navigate to your local host [http://localhost:xyz] to view the application.

 ## Usage